This piece will delve deeper into all Tesla Models and the drivetrains they use.

 The Model 3 is the cheapest Tesla Model available, but its low price doesn’t make it any less exciting.

 As the name suggests, the Long Range offers the longest range at around 350 miles (563.3 km).
-The Performance version offers about 20 miles (32.2 km) less of range at full charge.
+The Performance version offers about 20 miles (32.2 km) less range at full charge.

 The Performance version claws back some pride with its acceleration figures.
 It is more than a second faster to 60 mph (96.6 kph) than the Long Range.